-Now our challenge is to create jobs, enhance skills, develop prosperity and drive economic growth.
+Our challenge is to create jobs, enhance skills, develop prosperity and drive economic growth.
 This will be done through getting more from our public services.

 PSR vision – ‘Transforming lives in the West Midlands’

-The WMCA’s strategy, the Strategic Economic Plan (SEP), has a significant focus on PSR and its vision of transformation of the lives of people in the West Midlands.
+The WMCA’s Strategic Economic Plan (SEP), has a significant focus on PSR and its vision of transformation of the lives of people in the West Midlands.

-An important aspiration of the PSR programme is to eliminate the gap between the cost of local public services and the tax generated by the local economy which will be achieved through the PSR ambitions.
+An aspiration of the PSR programme is to eliminate the gap between the cost of local public services and the tax generated by the local economy.
 This gap currently stands at over £4 billion per year.

-Transformation is not just about reducing the net deficit between the level of public expenditure and the income raised through taxes and revenues, but about improving the quality of life of everyone in the area.
+Change is not just achieved by reducing the deficit between public expenditure and income raised through taxes and revenues, but by improving the quality of life of everyone in the area.

 PSR has expressed this in three ambitions:

-PSR includes an initial programme of activity supporting people with complex needs, reforming criminal justice and improving employment, skills and mental health.
-The WMCA plans to reform services so that they improve the quality of life of people, improving life chances, health and wellbeing, preventing demand, reducing dependency, growing the capability and untapped assets in communities and supporting the ageing population.
+PSR includes a programme of activity supporting people with complex needs, reforming criminal justice, and improving employment, skills and mental health.
+The WMCA plans to reform services so they improve quality of life, improve life chances, health and wellbeing, prevent excessive demand, reduce dependency, unlock more assets in communities and support the ageing population.

 How will it be delivered?

-The WMCA Wellbeing Board governs the CA’s work to improve wellbeing and health outcomes, ensuring linkages to local Sustainability and Transformation Plans.
-Health and social care represents around a third of public spending in the West Midlands (over £7 billion annually).
+The WMCA's Wellbeing Board governs work to improve wellbeing and health outcomes.
+Health and social care represents around a third of annual public spending in the West Midlands (over £7 billion).

-The key areas of focus are the Devolution Agreement and setting up the Productivity & Skills Commission as well as looking at potential areas for further devolution
+The key areas of focus are the first Devolution Agreement and outcomes from the Productivity & Skills Commission as well as looking at potential areas for further devolution.

-Offending, Criminal Justice and the devolution of Youth Justice
+3. Offending, Criminal Justice & Devolution of Youth Justice

-Criminal justice collaboration and devolution will enable us to prevent crime and reduce re-offending by giving us the tools and incentives to invest upstream rather than managing the cost of failure.
-We will work across the combined authority and with partners and the third sector to address offending, our focus is on reducing repeat offending by those with particular vulnerabilities – initially young people and adult women offenders.
+Criminal justice and devolution will enable us to prevent crime and reduce re-offending by giving us the tools and incentives to invest rather than manage the cost of failure.
+We will work with partners and voluntary sectors to address offending, with a focus on reducing repeat offending by those with particular vulnerabilities – initially young people and adult women offenders.

 The Criminal Justice work stream is timely because:

-People with multiple complex needs often suffer from poor outcomes, including health problems, unemployment and family breakdown.
-Current services are not cost-effective in supporting this group, leading to unfulfilled lives, high public service and social costs and low economic contributions.
+People with multiple complex needs often suffer from health problems, unemployment and family breakdown.
+Current services are not supporting these people, leading to unfulfilled lives and high public service and social costs.

 Key issues include:

-Definition – The programme has initially adopted a definition based on people with two or more of three complex needs relating to offending, homelessness or substance misuse.
-There are some important gaps in this definition which are currently being explored.
+Definition – Based on people with complex needs relating to offending, homelessness or substance misuse.
+There are gaps in this which are currently being explored.

-Prevalence - Analysis by Lankelly Chase suggested relatively high prevalence in West Midlands, but this analysis is now over six years old and so needs to be updated.
+Prevalence - Research suggested relatively high common occurrences in West Midlands, but this analysis needs to be updated.

-Costs - National analysis suggests much higher public service costs for people with multiple complex needs.
+Costs - Analysis suggests higher public service costs for people with multiple complex needs.

-Causes – There are multiple factors influencing whether someone develops multiple complex needs.
+Causes – There are many factors influencing whether someone develops multiple complex needs.
 Issues to explore include:

-Workforce development has been identified as one of the key enablers for the WMCA ambitions to deliver public sector reform – and meet the projected £4bn public service funding gap to 2020 in the region.
-As such, the University of Birmingham, funded through the Economic and Social Research Council (ESRC), are helping to develop a workforce development approach.
+Workforce development has been identified as a means to deliver public sector reform – and meet the projected £4bn public service funding gap to 2020 in the region.
+The University of Birmingham, funded through the Economic and Social Research Council (ESRC), are helping to develop a workforce development approach.

-Building on the 21st Century Public Servant research findings a number of ‘key skills/competency themes’ are being proposed as relevant for supporting public service reform:
+Building on research findings a number of key skills and competency themes are proposed for supporting PSR: